user0x1337/htb-operator/README.md

 ## ssh
 **Does not work on Windows**.

-Establishs a SSH connection with the running pwnbox instance. sshpass must be installed on you system.
+Establishs a SSH connection with the running pwnbox instance. **sshpass** must be installed on your system.
 ```bash
 htb-operator pwnbox ssh
 ```